fare/lil-ilc2012/README.md

 The home page for this article is at:
 	http://github.com/fare/lil-ilc2012/

-A PDF of a draft version of this article is here:
+A PDF extract of this article is here:
 	http://common-lisp.net/~frideau/lil-ilc2012/lil-ilc2012.pdf

-An HTML of a draft version of this article is here:
+An HTML extract of this article is here:
 	http://common-lisp.net/~frideau/lil-ilc2012/lil-ilc2012.html

+Note that this article was slightly modified since it was accepted and published at ILC 2012: a few typos and bugs were corrected, and the code was updated to mirror a few changes in the Lisp Interface Library.